hubertYumengLu/Project-II/README.md

-# Interactive Music director Game
+# Interactive Music Director Game

 Description: Become the conductor of Barcarole!
 In this demo game you can lead the musicians and their sound by simply waving your baton.